 Windmills, whelks and waterways: The ultimate guide to Norfolk

 The county is known for being the country home of the Queen and Prince Philip, Cromer crabs, the Norfolk Broads and, of course, our beloved Alan Partridge.
-Again, it’s quite close to London so easily doable in a few hours by car but it also has plenty of well-connected train stations.
+It’s quite close to London, so easily doable in a few hours by car but it also has plenty of well-connected train stations.
 If flying into the U.K., the nearest airport is Stansted.

 The Norfolk Broads